Hiddensee: Storm flood

-Again and again Hiddensee was hit by storm flood.
+Again and again Hiddensee has been hit by storm flood.
 For example, the island is said to have been separated from the island of Rügen by the All Saints' Flood in 1304, but this has not been proven with certainty.
 In 1864 and 1865 Hiddensee was breached three times by storm floods between Hohen Dünschen Garn and Peterbergschen Garn, a very shallow and thin area.
 The 1872 Baltic Sea flood flooded the island again near Plogshagen.
-There is still a threat of the island being divided into a southern and a northern part, which could only be prevented by extensive coastal protection measures so far.
+There is still a threat of the island being divided into a southern and a northern part, which could only be prevented by extensive coastal protection measures.